SPARTAN563/up/README.md

  - `socket.io` provides a Socket.IO compatible allocator.
  - `sockjs` provides an eager SockJS compatible allocator - we recommend you create your own for large scale systems.
+ - `cookie` automatically assigns a session specific `_up` cookie which is used to provide request routing for that user for the duration of their session.
+   It is compatible with `primus` and should work with any transport which passes cookies for requests.

 ```bash
 $ up --allocator sockjs --port 80 my-http-server.js